adisreyaj/100DaysofCode-React/log.md

 - Continuing creating more UI component.
 - Playing around with more style properties.
 - Getting to learn more about FlatList

+### Day 31: Jun 11 , 2020

+**Today's Progress**:

+- Continuing creating more UI component.
+- Playing around with Gradient component
+- Placing components on the view